uber/h3/website/docs/comparisons/admin.md

 slug: /comparisons/admin
 ---

 Administrative boundaries, such as ZIP Codes and Census Blocks in the United States, can be used for aggregating and analyzing data.
-These boundaries have a number of drawbacks for aggregating data, primarily related to not having a comparable spatial unit of analysis, being unable to spatially relate data, being unrelated to the data being analyzed.
+These boundaries have a number of drawbacks for aggregating data.
+These are primarily related to not having a comparable spatial unit of analysis, being unable to spatially relate data, and being unrelated to the data being analyzed.

 ## ZIP Codes

 The article [Stop Using Zip Codes for Geospatial Analysis](https://towardsdatascience.com/stop-using-zip-codes-for-geospatial-analysis-ceacb6e80c38) summarizes a number of problems with using ZIP Codes.
-In short, ZIP Codes do not represent areas themselves rather mail delivery routes, vary greatly in spatial size when rendered as ZIP Code Tabulation Areas, and [change for unrelated reasons](https://fas.org/sgp/crs/misc/RL33488.pdf).
+In short, ZIP Codes do not represent areas themselves but rather mail delivery routes.
+They also vary greatly in spatial size when rendered as ZIP Code Tabulation Areas and [change for unrelated reasons](https://fas.org/sgp/crs/misc/RL33488.pdf).

 ## Use case specific partitioning